Reach-Above/reach-above.github.io/mapathon.md

             ]
         },
         {
-            id: 'belmont',
+            id: 'Joseph',
-            title: 'We went exploring all sorts of places',
+            title: 'We went exploring all sorts of places.
+We went to our school',
-            image: './mapathon/Skid.gif',
+            image: '',
             description: 'Our school - St. Joseph',
             location: {
                 center: [-78.675, 43.904],